atharvabhide/atharvabhide/README.md

 I'm Atharva

 - 🌱 I’m currently exploring Deep Learning and Backend Development!
-- 👯 I’m looking to collaborate on Deep Learning as well as Frontend Development projects!
+- 👯 Keen to collaborate on Deep Learning as well as Backend Development projects!

 <h3>Reach me at <a href="mailto:atharvabhide91@gmail.com">atharvabhide91@gmail.com</a></h3>